mer-hybris/hadk.sailfishos.org/prerequisites.rst

  * See :doc:`devices` for a list of devices already supported by HADK

-* SD card or another way to do a backup of your device partitions, data and get these off the device
+* Means to do backup and restore of the device contents (e.g. SD card or USB cable to host computer), as well as flash recovery images to the device

 Build Machine
 -------------